rumca-js/RSS-Link-Database-2023/README.md

 ## Daily Data

+Are stored in the year directory.

+ - data are in %Y\%M\%Y-%M-%D directories, where %Y stands for year, %M for month, %D for day
- - RSS links are captured for each source separately
+ - Most links are captured via RSS.
+Some entries were added manually
- - two files formats for each day and source: JSON and markdown
+ - for each source two files are provided: JSON and markdown
- - markdown file is generated as a form of preview, JSON can be reused, imported
+ - markdown file is provided for data preview
- - links are bookmarked, but that does not necessarily mean something is endorsed.
-It shows particular intrest in topic.
-It is indication of importance.
-Such links are stored 'forever'
+ - this repo contains many links captured via automated process.
+They are here, but that does not mean I endorse them all

 ## Sources

- - provided in sources.json file
+ - file: sources.json
  - provides information about sources, like title, url, langugage

+## Domains

+ - file: domains.json
+ - provides information about domains, like title, url, langugage

 ## Data analysis

 With these data we can perform further analysis:

- - how many of old links are not any longer valid (link rot test)
+ - analysis of links: how many of old links are not any longer valid
- - capture all domains from RSS links (internal, and leading outside?).
-Analyse which domains are most common
- - which site generates most entries
- - we can capture all external links from entries, to capture where these sites lead to (check network effect, etc)
+ - analysis of RSS source: how often it publishes data
+ - analysis of RSS source: what kind of data it produces, is it reliable
+ - analysis of RSS source: is it a content farm, does it contain many links outside of the domain?
+ - analysis of domains: is the domain correctly configured?
- - we can verify who reported first on certain topics
+ - analysis of topics: who was the first to report on certain topic
+ - analysis of topics: which source uses which words?
+For example it seems that left leaning sites, and white leaning sites have a different vocublary.
+There are different kind of words and ideads in.
+With this file history, you can analyze which sites have which ideas

 # Problems, notes

- - Internet Archive (archive.org) does not provide snapshots for each and every day for all RSS sources.
-It is sometimes pretty slow.
-We would like to be sure that a such snapshot takes place.
-Therefore we need to export links to daily repo ourselves.
-Django RSS app also makes requests to archive to make the snapshots
- - Google fails to deliver content of small creators (blogs etc. private pages).
-Google focuses on corporate hosting.
-Most common links are towards YouTube, Google maps, Facebook, reddit
- - We cannot replace Google search
+ - This solution does not replace Internet Archive.
+We do not store all link data
+ - Internet Archive (archive.org) is sometimes slow
- - Google provides only 31 pages of news (in news filter) and around 10 pages for ordinary search.
+ - This solution does not replace Google.
+This would be futile.
+However Google provides only 31 pages of news (in news filter) and around 10 pages for ordinary search.
 This is a very small number.
 It is like looking through keyhole at the Internet
+ - You cannot discover new content using Google.
+For example write 'blog' into search.
+You will not be able to find new blogs.
+ - You cannot discover new content using YouTube.
+For example write 'trailer' into search.
+It shows me certain amount of new trailers from time span of 10 days, nothing older, or just a few older titles.
+I prefer capturing data from a movie trailer channel and continue to use it's data
  - Link rot is real.
-My links may be not working after some time
+Many github pages do not work at all.
+Many pages stop working after significant amount of time
+ - I am using raspberry PI at the moment.
+With it I cannot track all of the sources in the world.
+Therefore I track only 'well established' sources, or the ones I am really interested in
- - Is the data relevant, or useful for anyone?
+ - Is the data relevant, or useful for anyone but me?
- - Either we would like to record data from 'well established sources' or gather as many links as possible.
-I think web engines do it?
-We cannot gather too much data, as it can destroy our potato servers.
- - there are other RSS solutions like 'feedly', but it is an app, not data.
-You cannot parse it, you do not own the data, you can only do things that feedly allows you to do

 # Ending notes